EmilyMayGrout/coatithon_code/code_review/pranav-code-review.md

   subgroups together?

 - Figure 3b checks out.
-  The symmetrization block seems irrelevant, since this data should be symmetric anyway (and is, looking at the previous figure).
+  The symmetrisation block seems irrelevant, since this data should be symmetric anyway (and is, looking at the previous figure).

 - Fig 4a, mostly checks out but the orange line is almost on top of 0.3 for me.